polylang/polylang/readme.txt

 * Requires WP 6.2 as minimum version
 * Add compatibility with WP 6.5
-* Pro: Add DeepL machine translation for posts and terms
+* Pro: Add DeepL machine translation for posts
 * Pro: Add export and import in XLIFF 2.0/2.1 formats
 * Pro: Improve translator comments in exported PO files
 * Pro: Allow to export JSON encoded post and term metas in XLIFF files